FullHuman/purgecss-docs/configuration.md

 }
 ```

-You can then use Purgecss with the file:
+You can then use PurgeCSS with the file:

 ```javascript
 const purgecss = new Purgecss()